Gleejr/Configure-ad/README.md

 <p>
-20. Enable the 1st two ICMP Echo Request.
-Switch back to the 2nd Virtual machine (Client-1) and the request will now go through successfully and receive replies back.
+20. Activate the first two ICMP Echo Request rules.
+Return to the second virtual machine (Client-1), and now the request should successfully go through and receive replies.
 </p>

 <p>